-- 2. Cypress St Park.
+2. Cypress St Park.
 The park opens at sunrise and you can park in the main lot.
-Straight off the western sides of the beach are numerous deep holes.
-They hold fish, particularly in the winter.
+Straight off the western end of the beach is a dredged area.
+This deep waters hold fish, particularly in the winter.
 Fish clouser minnows deep along the bottom for snook, trout and lady fish.
 However, the best sight fishing is to the North on both sides of the sand bar.
-Wade near the sand bar going north in shallow water and look for fish.
+Wade or walk along the sand bar going north and look for fish.
 On negative low tides the reds will wait in schools for the tide to come in.
 They will be spooky and hard to catch so make the most of your first presentations.
 As the tide comes in the reds will move over the bar onto the grass flats.
 Here they will spread out and tail at times.
 Wade slowly and let the fish come to you.
 The bottom outside the bar is nice and firm, but can be a little soft on the inside.
 Best times to find them tailing are winter morning lows and late afternoon lows in the summer.
-The flat around to the South also holds fish and is worth a try, especially on a mid-to-high tide.
+The flat around to the South also holds fish and is worth a try.
 As always, watch for and fish around mullet when you can.
-You can wade to the east here and find a small channel coming out from the left.
-This channel is about food deeper and fish will travel along or set up in it.
-Past the channel are oyster bars and sand flats.
-Wading is okay and not too soft.
-You need about 18 inches of tide to fish the back of this flat where you will see reds coming on with the tide.
-The small cove to the east of and behind the beach is also a place to wade.
+The small cove to the right of and behind the beach is also a place to wade.
 Work the mangrove edges for snook, trout and reds.

-The Cypress is one of the best in Tampa Bay.
-The flat to the south of the beach is smaller, but can also hold fish.
-Work the edges of the sandbar and grass areas as you would on the north side. - 3.
-American Legion Flat.
-Take Prescott St off S. Westshore and drive to the Legion.
+3. American Legion Flat.
+Take Prescott St off S Westshore and drive to the Legion.
 Don't park in any of the marked spots, but the Legion is friendly to fisherman.
 If in doubt, stop in and ask.
-The flat to the North is popular and also called the
+The flat to the North is popular and also called the Westinghouse flat.

-Westinghouse flat.
 You can wade north about 1⁄2 mile and find oyster bars and numerous pot holes and grass.
-On the high tides, fish along the mangrove edges.
-On low tides, fish out along the sandbar.
-A good hole at the NE end of the Legion holds big snook and trout at times; work it with a clouser.
+On the high tides fish along the mangrove edges.
+On low tides fish out along the sandbar.
+A good hole at the NW end of the Legion holds nice snook and trout at times; work it deep with a clouser.
 You can wade to the south also starting the other side of the boat ramp.
 Be careful of rocks as you go in.
 Work around the mangroves and you will come to a creek flowing in to the East.
 Fish along the sides of the creek on a good incoming tide for snook.
 A gurgler works well in that situation.
 To your right are several large oyster bars to explore.